Shamanthkrishna/Ebola-VP40-PharmaStudy/README.md

 ### Individual Files

 - **`admetlab2.0.csv`**
-  Likely contains data related to ADMET (Absorption, Distribution, Metabolism, Excretion, and Toxicity) properties of compounds.
+  Contains data related to ADMET (Absorption, Distribution, Metabolism, Excretion, and Toxicity) properties of compounds.

 - **`Boiled Egg.png`**
-  Image likely related to a visual representation or figure in the project.
+  Image related to a visual representation or figure in the project.

 - **`chemagg.csv`**
-  Possibly contains data related to chemical aggregation or similar analysis.
+  Contains data related to chemical aggregation or similar analysis.

 - **`CSSDF.sdf`**
-  An SDF file, possibly containing chemical structure data.
+  An SDF file, containing chemical structure data.

 - **`Project_Observation.txt`**
   Text file with observations or notes about the project.